OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 - Logging and monitoring
 - Security features

 Platform engineering reduces your operations burden when you scale up your software delivery team.
-You'll need fewer of these hard-to-find platform engineers overall, and by working on a platform team, they can make more impact than they could if they were embedded in development.
+You need fewer of these hard-to-find platform engineers overall, and by working on a platform team, they can make more impact than they could if they were embedded in development.

 Platform engineering helps your organization scale its software delivery without losing some of the best small-team benefits.